julesd23/todo_list/README.md

 To run this simply navigate to the URL, and expirement with adding and taking away your own todos.

 ## Roadmap
-I would like to add more functionality in the future. possible adding dates and times, or even a 'completed' page.
+I would like to add more functionality in the future.
+There could be added timestamps, or even a 'completed tasks' page.